criticalpathinstitute/data_curation_template/levels.md

 - Trial level information
 - Demographics
 - Diagnosis variables
-- Medications
+- Study Medications (not concomitant medicatioons)
 - Procedures
-- Labs?
+- Lab results
 - Imaging? – if the put it there, it is probably important
-- Others?

 Full 1 curation includes, for selected variables:
 - Clean and standardize data: